 Will this shake actually help me lose weight?

-No single food causes weight loss on its own.
+No single food can help you lose weight loss on its own.
 Weight loss comes from a sustained calorie deficit.
 What this shake does well is provide a high-protein, moderate-calorie option that keeps you full and makes it easier to stick to your calorie targets.
-Replacing a higher-calorie breakfast or snack with this shake can absolutely support a weight loss plan.
+Replacing a higher-calorie breakfast or snack with this shake can support a weight loss plan.

 Can I use a fresh banana instead of frozen?

-You can, but the shake will be thinner and less creamy.
-To compensate, add more ice or throw in a few tablespoons of Greek yogurt for body.
+You can use fresh versus frozen bananas, but the shake will be thinner and less creamy.
+To compensate, add more ice or a few tablespoons of Greek yogurt for body.
 Frozen banana is strongly recommended for the best texture.

 Is peanut butter too high in fat for a weight loss shake?

-Two tablespoons of peanut butter add about 190 calories and 16 grams of fat, but most of that fat is heart-healthy monounsaturated fat.
+Two tablespoons of peanut butter add about 190 calories and 16 grams of fat, but most of that fat is monounsaturated.
 The key is portion control.
-Measured correctly, peanut butter adds satiety and flavor that actually helps you eat less overall throughout the day.
-Skipping it often leads to a shake that does not keep you satisfied.
+Measured correctly, peanut butter adds flavor and ups the satiety factor.

 What if I am allergic to peanuts?

-Sunflower seed butter is the closest substitute in terms of flavor and texture.
+Sunflower seed butter is the closest substitute in flavor and texture.
 Almond butter and cashew butter also work well.
-Tahini is another option, though it has a more savory, earthy flavor that pairs better with chocolate protein powder.
+Tahini is another option, though it is more savory and pairs better with chocolate protein powder.

-How does this compare to meal replacement shakes from the store?
+How does this compare to store-bought meal replacement shakes?

-Most store-bought meal replacement shakes contain artificial sweeteners, thickeners, and preservatives.
+Most store-bought meal replacement shakes rely on artificial sweeteners, thickeners, and preservatives.
 This homemade version uses whole food ingredients and gives you control over the protein source and calorie count.
-For days when you want the convenience of a pre-made option with clean ingredients, the weight loss meal plan from Clean Eatz Kitchen includes portion-controlled meals built around similar nutrition principles.
+The trade-off is that you have to own a blender and wash it.